Resistor52/cloud_dfir_demo/README.md

 * AmazonEC2FullAccess
 * AmazonS3FullAccess

+Tag this EC2 Instance with the "Name" set to "IR Workstation"

 NOTES:
 * To learn more about instance profiles for EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
 * Using an instance profile is much more secure than installing AWS Access Keys on the EC2 instance